-The crisis intervention program has educated thousands of officers throughout Colorado, including more than 150 in the sheriff's office.
-The program selectively recruits officers for the intense, 40-hour training course, which involves expert lecturers, role-playing scenarios with actors and visits to local mental-health facilities.
+The program selectively recruits deputies for the 40-hour training course, which involves expert lecturers, role-playing scenarios with actors and visits to local mental-health facilities.
 Once certified in crisis intervention, deputies are labeled CITs (crisis intervention Team).
-CIT deputies wear a pin (pictured above) on their uniforms.
+CIT deputies wear a pin on their uniforms.